-We assign Aa3/P-1 long- and short-term deposit ratings and A1 long-term debt ratings to Landesbank Hessen-Thueringen GZ (Helaba).
-We further assign Baa2 subordinated debt ratings, a Baa3(hyb) rating for junior subordinated debt, as well as Ba1(hyb) ratings for the bank's non-cumulative preferred securities (Main Capital Funding).
-We also assign an Aa3(cr)/P-1(cr) Counterparty Risk Assessment as well as a baa3 baseline credit assessment (BCA) and a baa1 adjusted BCA.
+We assign Aa3/P-1 deposit ratings and A1 senior unsecured debt ratings to Helaba, as well as an Aa3(cr)/P-1(cr) Counterparty Risk (CR) Assessment and a baa3 baseline credit assessment (BCA) and a baa1 Adjusted BCA.

-Helaba's long-term ratings reflect (1) its baa3 BCA; (2) its baa1 adjusted BCA, incorporating two notches of rating uplift, reflecting affiliate support from Sparkassen-Finanzgruppe (S-Group; Aa2 stable, a2)1; (3) the result of our Advanced Loss Given Failure (LGF) analysis, which takes into account the severity of loss faced by the different liability classes in resolution and which provides two and three notches of rating uplift to its debt and deposit ratings, respectively; and (4) a moderate likelihood of Helaba receiving government support, resulting in one additional notch of rating uplift.
+The ratings reflect (1) its baa3 BCA; (2) its baa1 Adjusted BCA, incorporating two notches of rating uplift based on affiliate support from Sparkassen-Finanzgruppe (S-Group; Aa2 stable, a2)1; (3) the result of our Advanced Loss Given Failure (LGF) analysis, taking into account the loss severity faced by the different liability classes in resolution, which provides two notches of rating uplift for its senior debt and three notches of rating uplift for its deposit ratings; and (4) a moderate likelihood of government support, resulting in one notch of rating uplift.

-The baa3 BCA reflects (1) the group's improved capital and leverage ratios; (2) its moderate asset risk profile, displaying a sound long-run loan-loss performance; and (3) its comfortable funding profile.
-At the same time, the standalone BCA is constrained by the bank's substantial exposure to international commercial real-estate (CRE) markets and the bank's modest, yet improving and solid, financial performance.
+The baa3 BCA reflects (1) the group's solid capitalisation and leverage ratios; (2) its moderate asset risk profile; and (3) its comfortable funding profile.
+At the same time, the BCA is constrained by the bank's substantial exposure to international commercial real-estate (CRE) markets and the bank's modest, yet improving profitability.